Sources and Destinations

 )

 This will produce just 1 aspirate step and 12 dispense steps (when using a 1000 µL pipette).
 The pipette will aspirate enough liquid to fill all the wells, plus a disposal volume.
 Then it will move to A1 of the plate, dispense, move the short distance to A2, dispense, and so on.
 This greatly reduces gantry movement and the time to perform this action.
-And even if you’re using a smaller pipette, distribute() will fill the pipette, dispense as many times as possible, and only then return to the reservoir to refill (see Tip Refilling for more information).
+And even if you’re using a smaller pipette, distribute() or distribute_with_liquid_class() will fill the pipette, dispense as many times as possible, and only then return to the reservoir to refill (see Tip Refilling for more information).